High Dimensional Discrete Integration over the Hypergrid: Background and our techniques

 Instead of using a straightforward analysis for the $q$-ary case, in this paper we use a MAX-oracle that can optimize over multiple bins of the hash function.
 Using this oracle we proposed a modified \texttt{WISH} algorithm and call it \texttt{MB-WISH} (Multi-Bin \texttt{WISH}).
 Just as in the case of \cite{ermon2013taming,ermon2014low}, the MAX-oracle constraints can be integer linear programming constraints and commercial softwares such as CPLEX can be used.

-The main idea of using an optimization over multiple bins is that it boosts the probability that the $\sigma^\ast$ we are getting above is close to $b_i$.
+The main intuition of using an optimization over multiple bins is that it boosts the probability that the $w^\ast$ we are getting above is close to $\beta_i$.
+To be precise, we redefined $\beta_i \equiv w(\sigma_{(\frac{q}{r})^i })$ or $(\frac{q}{r})^i = |\{\sigma \in \Omega: w(\sigma) \ge \beta_i \}|,$ for $i =1, 2, \dots, n' \equiv\lceil n \log_{q/r} q\rceil$.
+If we define $T(u) \equiv |\{\sigma \in \Omega: w(\sigma) \ge u \}| $, then Figure \ref{fig:multi-bin} illustrate the $T(u)$ vs. $u$ curve and locates $\beta_i$s therein.
+Note that, we would like to find the area under the $T(u)$ vs. $u$ curve, for which we use the sum of the vertical slices.
+Now to estimate the new $\beta_i$, we choose a hash function as before, and optimize over $r^i$ bins of the hash function.
+These steps are made rigorous in Section~\ref{sec:wish}.
 However if we restrict ourselves to the binary alphabet then (as will be clear later) there is no immediate way to represent such multiple bins in a compact way in the MAX-oracle.
-For the non-binary case, it is possible to represent multiple bins of the hash function as simple inequality constraints. {\em This idea lead to an improvement in the approximation factor of $S_w(\Omega)$ to $4+\epsilon$, where $\epsilon$ decays to $0$ proportional to $q^{-1}$.
+For the non-binary case, it is possible to represent multiple bins of the hash function as simple inequality constraints.

+{\em This idea leads to an improvement in the approximation factor of $S_w(\Omega)$ to $4+\epsilon$, where $\epsilon$ decays to $0$ proportional to $q^{-1}$.
 Note that we need to choose $q$ to be a power of prime so that $\ff_q$ is a field.}

 In \cite{achlioptas2015stochastic}, the bins (as described above) are produced as images of some function, and not as pre-images of hashes.
 Since we want the number of bins to be $q^i$, this can be achieved by looking at images of $g: \ff_q^{n-i} \to \Omega$ where $|\{g(\sigma): \sigma \in \ff_q^{n-i} \}| = q^{n-i}.$ The rest of the analysis of \cite{achlioptas2015stochastic} is almost same as above.
 The benefit of this approach is that the MAX-oracle just has to solve an unconstrained optimization here.
 Implementing our multi-bin idea for this perspective of \cite{achlioptas2015stochastic} is not straight-forward as we can no longer use inequality constraints for this.
 However, as we show later, we found a way to combine bins here in a succinct way generalizing the design of $g$.
-As a result, we get the same approximation guarantee as in \texttt{MB-WISH}, with the oracle load heavily reduced (the details of this part can be found in the Appendix, we call this the \texttt{Unconstrained MB-WISH}).
+As a result, we get the same approximation guarantee as in \texttt{MB-WISH}, with the oracle load heavily reduced (this algorithm, that we call \texttt{Unconstrained MB-WISH}, can be found in Section~\ref{sec:mba}).